Frequently Asked Questions

 Basic AI analysis provides a quick title for an incident (e.g., "Threatening language detected").

-Detailed AI analysis provides a comprehensive description of the incident, including context, severity assessment, and specific examples from the messages.
-Detailed analysis is unlimited in Court Month but limited to 5 per month in the Free tier.
+Detailed AI analysis provides a comprehensive description of the incident, including context, points of view, and specific examples from the messages.
+Detailed analysis is unlimited in Evidence Edition but limited to 5 per month in the Free tier.

 Can I manually create incidents?

 Yes.
-In addition to AI-detected incidents, you can manually flag specific messages or conversations as incidents and add your own notes or categories.
+In addition to Incident Finder, you can manually flag specific messages or conversations as incidents and add your own notes or categories.

 Can I customize the evidence export?